Miscellany

 I am proud that I could call him an admired personal friend.
 I will sadly miss him but also gladly will always remember him.

-Yours most sincerely, Michael Bach, President of ISCEV
+Michael Bach, President of ISCEV

-Obituary: Dr William Woodson Dawson PDF, RTF
+Obituary: Dr William Woodson Dawson PDF

 In Memoriam – Angelika M Shamshinova (1937-2009)